Page Reviewed / Updated - Apr. 2015

 This program provides qualified Oregon Medicaid recipients with cash payments and the flexibility to manage or self-direct their own care instead of receiving care services managed by the state.
 The Independent Choices program is based on the Medicaid model of Cash and Counseling.
 It was originally a pilot program but is now available statewide.

 In this model of program, individuals are empowered to employ their own care providers.
 Friends, neighbors and family members including the adult children and in Oregon even spouses can be hired as paid caregivers.
 Participants receive cash payments from the state and are responsible for paying their “employees”.
 If participants are not capable of acting as an employer, they can retain a third-party organization or legal guardian to perform those services on their behalf.
 However, to avoid conflicts of interest, the legal guardian and the care provider cannot be the same individual.

 A final point worth mentioning is that the goal of the program is to prevent the premature or unnecessary institutionalization of disabled or elderly individuals.
 Therefore, to participate in this program, individuals must be willing and able to live at home, or in the home of a family member, and not in a skilled nursing or assisted living residence.
-Oregon offers a different Medicaid waiver called the Aged and Physically Disabled Waiver which does offer assisted living as a covered benefit.
+Oregon offers a different Medicaid program called the Aged and Physically Disabled Waiver that does help pay for assisted living for needy seniors.

 The Department of Human Services administers this program and has set forth the following requirements.
 Participants must be willing and able to self-direct and receive care services in their homes.
 They also must be eligible for Medicaid's HCBS services, which considers the applicant's level of impairment and their financial situation.